 On Wednesday, Hooper said a special election would require a qualifying period, primaries and a general election that could push a final decision into April or May.

 "I don't know if there's time to do that," said Hooper, who said he would run in a special election if one is called by Gov. Rick Scott.

-As of late Wednesday, Scott hadn't done that.
-The Pinellas County Supervisor of Elections Office hadn't heard from the governor's office, said spokeswoman Julie Marcus.
+As of late Wednesday, Scott hadn't done.
+The Pinellas County Supervisor of Elections office hadn't heard from the governor's office, said spokeswoman Julie Marcus.

 Sen. Jeff Brandes, a St. Petersburg Republican, argued that keeping the seat vacant with Latvala's staff continuing to provide constituent service made the most sense.

 "My sense is just keep the seat open.
 Obviously, there's no time to have a special election in time for session.
 And there is very little value in being the senator from July to November.
 A special session is very unlikely this late in the cycle," Brandes said.

 Brandes said he would be happy to help Latvala's office conduct the district's business.